 Step 5 – By default, the option Let apps access diagnostic information will be On.
 So, in order to disable app diagnostics in Windows 10, pull the slider towards left and turn it Off.

 Note – This will turn Off the setting which in result will restrict the apps from gathering your personal information.

 Step 6 – Now, to give access to your confidential data, enable app diagnostics setting in Windows 10.
 To do so, pull the slider towards the right and let the option turn On.

 Just underneath App Diagnostics, another section is visible – Choose apps that can access diagnostic information about other apps.
 Microsoft describes this setting as –

 Some apps use diagnostic information from other apps on your device to run as intended.
 Diagnostic information may include the names of running apps, the user account name that launched an app, app memory, CPU, disk, and network usage.
 Preventing access to diagnostic information may limit what an app that uses that information can do.

 Apps that need your permission to access diagnostic information from other apps are listed here.
 Go to the Store to get apps”.

 At present, this section does not show any apps.
 However, in the future release, we are expecting that Microsoft will develop this section fully.

-Windows 10 is becoming quite transparent about how things works and App Diagnostics is a good example.
+Windows 10 is becoming quite transparent about how things work and App Diagnostics is a good example.
 The steps to Disable or Enable App Diagnostics in Windows 10 is very much simple.
-However, it still needs a development and we expect it in the next built.
+However, it still needs development and we expect it in the next built.
 If you know more about App Diagnostics, please write to us using the comments form.